hai-vr/hvr-ik/README.md

 try and develop your own heuristics for the needs of your own application.

-In addition, the core part of this solver [does not require Unity Components nor Transforms](#solving-without-transforms), so with some effort, it may be ported to other game engines.
+In addition, the core part of this solver [does not require Unity Components nor Transforms](#solving-without-transforms), so with some effort, it may be ported to other game engines;<br/>As a proof of concept, there is [a branch capable of running on Godot .NET](https://github.com/hai-vr/hvr-ik/pull/6), which is achieved by aliasing the Unity.Mathematics library with Godot Engine's own types.

 > [!WARNING]
 > This solver is currently incomplete as it is a work in progress.
 The following parts are functional but cannot be considered ready for production: